saurabdixit/RoboND-Rover-Project/README.md

         return Rover

 ```
 2) Now, we have got all the data from the perception step.
 We have to make a decision based on that data.
 2.a) First thing we should to do is take care of edge cases.
 The first one is when the robot gets stuck.
 I am detecting that based on the time that it spends on one location.
 If it is more than 8 sec, robot will rotate at the same location.
 2.b) If we found a rock in Robot frame, decrease the speed and drive slowly towards the rock.
 2.c) If we are in "forward" mode, keep moving in the direction closer to left wall until sample found or too close to wall.
-Then change the mode of operation
+Then change the mode of operation.
 2.d) If we are in "stop" mode, keep rotating until we find new direction of motion.
 ```python
     # 2) make decision based on nav_angles, found_direction, and Rover.mode